dynamasoft/blockchain-developer-bootcamp-final-project/README.md

 Project Directory Structure
 1. smart-contract
-   this project is using hardhat, waffle and chai in my ethereum test framework.
-This folder contains files and subfolders to write smart contract and for testing.
+   This project uses hardhat, waffle and chai test framework.
+This folder contains files and subfolders for write smart contract and testing.
    Please following steps to run the test
    1. Go to smart contract folder from the terminal
    2. npm install
    3. npx hardhat test
+   4. npx hardhat node (if you want to test the dapp locally)

 2. client
-   this project is using react js as front end.
+   this project is using react js as front end and ethers.js to connect to the blockchain.
 To run locally please follow the steps below:
    1. Go to smart client folder from the terminal
    2. npm install
    3. npm start

    This project had also deployed to https://dynamasoft.github.io

 3. server
+   This is to run the oracle but currently is out of scope.
+Oracle is temporarily moved to the front end for the accessbility and testing.

 ------------------------------------------------- PROJECT RUBRIK DETAIL ---------------------------------------------------------------
 questions here : https://courses.consensys.net/courses/take/blockchain-developer-bootcamp-registration-2021/assignments/27500647-final-project-submission